Differentially Private Learning with Adaptive Clipping: Private adaptive quantile clipping

-In practice, we recommend using a value of $\sigma_b = qn / 20$.
+In practice, we recommend using a value of $\sigma_b = m / 20$.
 Since the noise is Gaussian, this implies that the error $| \tilde{b}^t - \bar{b}^t |$ will be less than 0.1 with 95.4\% probability, and will be no more than 0.15 with 99.7\% probability.
 Even in this unlikely case, assuming a geometric update and a learning rate of $\eta_C=0.2$, the error on the update would be a factor of $\exp(0.2 \times 0.15) = 1.03$, a small deviation.
 So this default gives high privacy for an acceptable amount of noise in the quantile estimation process.
-Using Eq.~\ref{eq:z_delta}, we can compute that to achieve an effective combined noise multiplier of $z=1$, with $qn=100$ clients per round, the noise multiplier $z_{\Delta}$ is approximately 1.005.
-So we are paying only a factor of 0.5\% more noise on the updates for adaptive clipping with the same privacy guarantee.
-These constants ($\sigma_b = qn / 20$ and $\eta_C=0.2$) are what we use in the experimental results.
+Using Thm.~\ref{thm:equivalent_noise}, we can compute that to achieve an effective combined noise multiplier of $z=1$, with $m=100$ clients per round, the noise multiplier $z_{\Delta}$ is approximately 1.005.
+So we are paying only a factor of 0.5\% more noise on the updates for adaptive clipping with the same privacy guarantee (a quantity which only gets smaller with increasing $m$).
+These constants ($\sigma_b = m / 20$ and $\eta_C=0.2$) are what we use in the experiments of Section~\ref{sec:experiments}.

 The clipping norm can be initialized to any value $C^0$ that is safely on the low end of the expected norm distribution.
-If it is too high and needs to adapt downward, a lot of noise may be added at the beginning, which may swamp the model.
-However there is not much danger in setting it quite low, since the geometric update will make it grow exponentially until it matches the true quantile.
+If it is too high and needs to adapt downward, a lot of noise may be added at the beginning of model training, which may swamp the model.
+However there is little danger in setting it quite low, since the geometric update will make it grow exponentially until it matches the true quantile.
 In our experiments we use an initial clip of 0.1 for all tasks.
-It is easy to compute that with a learning rate of $\eta_C = 0.2$ and a target quantile of $\gamma=0.5$, if every update is clipped, it would only take about 25 rounds for the quantile estimate to increase by a factor of ten.
+It is easy to compute that with a learning rate of $\eta_C = 0.2$ and a target quantile of $\gamma=0.5$, if every update is clipped, the quantile estimate will increase by a factor of ten every 23 iterations.
+In order to show the effectiveness of the algorithm at tracking a known quantile, we ran it on simulated data for which we can compute the true quantile exactly.
+Figure~\ref{fig:quantile_sim} shows the result of this experiment.

-The DPFedAvg algorithm with adaptive clipping is shown in Algorithm~\ref{Algo:ada}.
-We augment basic federated averaging with server momentum, which improves convergence \citep{hsu2019measuring, reddi2020adaptive}.
-Note that since the momentum update is computed using privatized estimates of the average client delta, privacy properties are unchanged when momentum is added.
-We also experimented with adaptive learning rates, but found that they were less effective when noise is added for DP, perhaps because the noise causes the preconditioner $v_t$ to become large prematurely.